nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ```

 - `in/INDEX`: Contact's position in the list.
 - `i/INTEREST...`: Interests to add.
 Can add multiple interests.
-Note that length of interest can be 20 characters each.
+Note that length of interest can be 20 characters at most.
-- **Note:** Only interests that were not part of the contact's interest list will be shown on the display message.
+- **Note:** Only interests newly added (i.e.were originally not part of the contact's interest list) will be shown on the display message.

 Example: